Tartuffe by Molière, Illustrated by William Hamilton, Arion Press Limited Edition

 Accompanying the book is the original prospectus.

-The book is in MINT condition still in the publisher’s original shipping box.
+The book is in MINT condition still in the publisher’s original packaging.

 The publisher’s stock photographs of the binding and an illustration from the book appear in the photo section of the listing.